Table of Contents

 Exams

-Exams are graded collectively by the CS111 instructors.
-Many questions require us to use judgement, and we do our best to be both consistent and fair.
-If you think we made a mistake grading your exam submit a regrade request in Gradescope.
+Exams are graded collectively by the CS111 instructors, and we do our best to be both consistent and fair.
+If you think we made a mistake grading your exam, submit a regrade request in Gradescope.

 In-Class Midterm Exams

-There will be two in-class midterm exams during lectures (see the Schedule for the exam date).
+There will be two in-class midterm exams during lectures (see the Schedule for the exam dates).

-These are both pencil-and-paper exams; you are not allowed to use any computers or other electronic devices (including smartphones or tablets!).
+This is a pencil-and-paper exam; you are not allowed to use any computers or other electronic devices (including phones, tablets or laptops).

 Extension Policy